 I Love To Travel: Here’s Why!

 Traveling is definitely fun!
 I learned to love to travel in my 20s.
-Here are some of my experiences over the last 50 years and reasons why traveling is still a priority.
+These are some of my experiences and some reasons why traveling is still a priority for me.

 Travel Is An Awesome Hobby…

-Most of the time it seems that we get so much more out of something than we ever thought we would.
+Most of the time we get so much more out of something than we ever thought we would.

-You can travel from A to B, but what you accrue along-the-way is a treasure store!
+You can travel from A to B, but what you accrue along the way is a store of treasures!

-Travelers see a whole new world, filled with new ideas and exotic foods,
+Travelers are exposed to a whole new world, filled with new ideas and exotic foods,

-and make lifelong friends.
-They see new lands, and vegetation, and hear foreign languages.
+and they make lifelong friends.
+They see new lands and vegetation; they dress differently and handle foreign currency.

 I Love To Travel In Comfort: It’s An Art!

-In my twenties, I started a 30-year traveling spree, the first 20 years being the most hectic.
+In my twenties, a 30-year traveling spree began.
 I could not anticipate how my life would be enriched from day one.
-So little time…

 As a Westerner, I am proud to wear denim.

-We have always had more use for it here… because our land was settled by cowboys.
+We have always had more use for it… because our land was settled by cowboys.

 It never occurred to me that this would be a highlight of travel.